MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Prevent sign-in prompts for AD RMS only computers

 By default, the Azure Information Protection client automatically tries to connect to the Azure Information Protection service.
 For computers that only communicate with AD RMS, this configuration can result in a sign-in prompt for users that is not necessary.
-You can prevent this sign-in prompt by using an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal and then download the policy for computers.
-Or, you can prevent this sign-in prompt by editing the registry.
+You can prevent this sign-in prompt by editing the registry.

-- To configure the advanced client setting:

-    1. Enter the following strings:

-        - Key: **PullPolicy**

-        - Value: **False**

-    2. Download the policy with this setting and install it on computers, following the instructions from [Support for disconnected computers](#support-for-disconnected-computers).

-- Alternatively, to edit the registry:

  - Locate the following value name, and then set the value data to **0**:

     **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

 Regardless of either setting, the Azure Information Protection client follows the standard [RMS service discovery process](client-deployment-notes.md#rms-service-discovery) to find its AD RMS cluster.